The Department of Health has today published the ‘Children’s Social Care Statistics for Northern Ireland 2021/22’.

 - This information was collated by Community Information Branch within the DoH.

-- This Bulletin is the ninth annual reporting of ‘Children’s Social Care Statistics for NI’ which replaced the ‘Children Order Statistical Tables for NI’ and ‘Children Order Statistical Trends for NI’.
+- This Bulletin is the tenth annual reporting of ‘Children’s Social Care Statistics for NI’ which replaced the ‘Children Order Statistical Tables for NI’ and ‘Children Order Statistical Trends for NI’.

-- Areas covered within the bulletin include: Children in Need, Child Protection, Children in Care, Residential Care and Day Care, both at and for the year ending 31 March 2020.
+- Areas covered within the bulletin include: Children in Need, Child Protection, Children in Care, Residential Care and Day Care, Foster Carers and young people subject to Care Leaving Act, both at and for the year ending 31 March 2022.
 Trend analyses are presented regionally and by HSC Trusts.

-- This publication is available on the Department's website.
+- This publication is available on the Department of Health website.